grievans/cs326-final-vav/docs/final.md

 * Miscellaneous fixes and tweaks to other sections of code to resolve bugs and inconsistencies
 * Updating of documentation for Database and API sections for final version
 * Creation of URL Routes/Mappings and Authentication documentation
+* Added details about "innovative idea" to Overview section of documentation

 Joseph Yang
 * Modified wireframe design